 After Liu Xiaobo’s arrest, nearly all of the 300 original signatories of Charter 08 were interrogated in a push to gather evidence against him and crack down on free expression in China.
 Liu Xiaobo was tried by the Beijing No. 1 Intermediate People’s Court on December 23, 2009, and pleaded not guilty to the charge of “inciting subversion of state power” for co-authoring Charter 08.
 The trial lasted less than three hours, and the defense was not permitted to present evidence.
 Two days later, on December 25, Liu Xiaobo was sentenced to 11 years in prison and two years’ deprivation of political rights.
 The Beijing High Court rejected his appeal on February 11, 2010.

-Liu Xiaobo is the winner of the 2009 PEN/Barbara Goldsmith Freedom to Write Award and the 2010 Nobel Peace Prize.
+Liu Xiaobo was the winner of the 2009 PEN/Barbara Goldsmith Freedom to Write Award and the 2010 Nobel Peace Prize.
 He was poignantly represented by an empty chair at the Nobel ceremony in Oslo.
 When told of the announcement after October 8, he wept and told his wife, Liu Xia, that it was dedicated to the martyrs of Tiananmen.
-Liu Xia has been under house arrest since the award announcement and is incommunicado.
+Liu Xia has been under house arrest since the award announcement.

 WRITING BY LIU XIAOBO